-You may have prepared an interactive PowerPoint presentation or you may have crafted a powerful pitch, yet, there’s one important thing you might overlook: the importance of using space while you perform.
+You may have prepared an interactive PowerPoint presentation or may have crafted a powerful pitch, but there’s one important thing you might’ve overlooked: the importance of maximizing your space while you perform.

-Whether you’re giving your business proposal in a boardroom or in a large hall, your goal is to attract the audience’s attention to get your message across.
+Whether you’re giving your business proposal in a boardroom or in a large hall, the goal is always to attract the audience’s attention and retain it until the end.

 Moving and staying closer to your audience makes them feel that you want to personally connect with them.

 While some public speakers hide behind a lectern, there are professionals who maximize their stage presence to fully engage their audience.

 The Importance of Space

 One of the subcategories of nonverbal communication is called “proxemics,” a term developed by American anthropologist Edward T. Hall.

 This is the study of the effects of using physical space and distance between individuals.
 It’s how a certain person perceives intimacy when interacting with somebody else.

 When it comes to public speaking, how your audience understands your message depends on how you move around your stage or move closer to your audience.